Resource Banner

 Layer#4: Applications/Applications Program

-Finally, we have reached the last shell which is applications or application programs.
+Finally, we have reached the last shell, which is applications or application programs.
 This outermost layer is responsible for executing various programs that users interact with daily.

 Types of Unix Operating Systems